The CEO of New York Mortgage (NYMT) is Buying Shares

-Following this transaction Steven Mumma’s holding in the company was increased by 5.75% to a total of $5.41 million.
-Following Steven Mumma’s last NYMT Buy transaction on August 10, 2015, the stock climbed by 2.1%.
+This recent transaction increases Steven Mumma’s holding in the company by 3.3% to a total of $4.11 million.
+In addition to Steven Mumma, 2 other NYMT executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>